Creating Confident Smiles With Sedation Dentistry in Elgin, IL

 Though nearly all of our patients who struggle with dental anxiety or a fear of the dentist are suitable dental sedation candidates, it’s important to meet with us first to make sure dental sedation poses no health risks to you.
 Typical issues dental sedation is a fantastic solution for include:

-• FEAR OF DENTISTS – We know a fear of the dentist is no laughing matter.
+- FEAR OF DENTISTS – We know a fear of the dentist is no laughing matter.
 Some patients have such a great fear of the dentist that they put off going to the dentist for years or decades!
-If this is you near St Charles IL, STOP!
+If this is you, you now have options for relief!
 Dental sedation can help you overcome your fear of the dentist and get you the dental attention you need.

-• LOW PAIN THRESHOLD – Some of our Bartlett IL patients just have a lower threshold for pain.
+- LOW PAIN THRESHOLD – Some of our patients just have a lower threshold for pain.
 This can be the norm for them, or dramatically amplified when coupled with dental anxiety.
 Dental sedation will help you feel more comfortable during your entire visit.
+And if you’ve ever struggled to get numb, Dr. Rice’s advanced anesthesia techniques mean we can finally numb you predictably and comfortably.

 What Is Dental Sedation?